Healthcare Providers - Readiness and Implementation Checklist

 √ Onboarding and Production

-When the previous readiness and implementation steps have been completed and the EHR Implementer supporting details for them are in place, you are ready to go into production.
-There are technical materials including support for triggering, eICR creation, RR receipt, and technical readiness testing available on the EHR Implementers section of this website.
+When the previous readiness and implementation steps have been completed and the EHR implementer supporting details for them are in place, you are ready to go into production.
+There are technical materials, including support for triggering, eICR creation, RR receipt, and technical readiness testing, available in the EHR Implementers section of this website.

-The technical details in the EHR Implementers section of this website provides the specific details necessary to move into production.
+The technical details in the EHR Implementers section of this website provide the specific details necessary to move into production.

-Please contact the eCR general information desk eCR-Info@aimsplatform.org with any questions that you may have about the process.
+Contact the eCR general information desk at eCR-Info@aimsplatform.org with any questions that you may have about the process.